ibm-cloud-docs/secrets-manager/certificates.md

 {: #import-certificates-ui}
 {: ui}

 You can use {{site.data.keyword.secrets-manager_short}} to store certificate files that are signed and issued by external certificate authorities.
+After you import your certificate files, you can deploy the certificate to your apps and services, download the certificate, or [rotate it manually](/docs/secrets-manager?topic=secrets-manager-rotate-secrets#manual-rotate-secret) when it's time to renew.

 To add a certificate by using the {{site.data.keyword.secrets-manager_short}} UI, complete the following steps.